Motel Room in a Bag

 Our very first time to camp will probably always be our most memorable.
 It was mid-March 2008 in Lewisville, Texas.
 The night before the tournament, there were tornado watches all around and the wind was howling across the campground, putting our new tents to the test.
 The other campers were all in RVs and several had stopped by before dark to offer us a safer place to stay if conditions got worse.
 We decided to ride the storm out in our tents.
 At 3 a.m. the tornado sirens went off.
 The camper next door had come to tell us to get to the bathhouse – NOW!
 The bathhouse is a designated emergency shelter in a campground.
 My poor sister was scared to death and ran from her tent.
 By the time I stepped out of mine, she was already at the bathhouse peaking out the door to see if I was on my way.
 I looked at the sky and listened for the roar of a “freight train”.
 I really didn’t want to join everyone in the bathhouse, but I went anyway.
 I knew my sister would be worried about me until I got there.
 I was more worried about our tents, but after everything was over, our tents were still standing!
 We camped out at 3 of the 4 events in 2008 and plan to camp at all 4 events in 2009.
 It seems to be a novelty to some of the other anglers that we stay in tents instead of a motel room or an RV.

 Another thing I have started doing to save even more money is to sleep in my truck when I am traveling.
 It has a camper shell on the truck bed.
 I have put padding and carpet down to sleep on and keep a plastic tote in the back filled with blankets and pillows.
 I use to drive as many hours as possible on a road trip and then spend an hour or more trying to find a motel room I could afford just to lay down for a few hours before continuing on my journey.
 Many people don’t know this, but all Wal-Mart locations are supposed to allow travelers to park overnight.
-It is a reasonably safe place to pull over and get some rest as they have security cameras and some even have security patrols.
+It is a reasonably safe place to pull over and get some rest as they have security cameras and some even have security patrols and a good bet if you rented RVs and campers .
 Most Wal-Mart stores are open all night, so if you need to use a restroom, it is at your disposal.
 If you need something to eat or drink, you can just go in and buy it.
 This saves me an average of $80 to $100 per tournament by not having to stay at a motel while traveling to and from a tournament.

 This year I am also fishing the BASS Weekend Series.
 The tournaments in the division I fish are all within a 2 or 3 hour drive from my home.
 They are only one-day events but you have to be there the evening before for registration and pairings.
 I forego the motel room and sleep in my truck overnight at either a campground or Wal-Mart – whichever is nearest the launch.
 I have been known to sleep in my truck at the ramp itself where it is permitted.
 I always sleep in my clothes so I wake up dressed and ready to go.
 I keep enough snacks and drinks in my truck to get me through the night and tournament day.